-- 57.(1) To conduct an audit of the annual financial statements of the First Nation, the auditor must be given access to - (a) all records of the First Nation for examination or inspection and given copies of these records on request, and - (b) any councillor, officer, employee, contractor or agent of the First Nation to ask any questions or request any information. - (2) On request of the auditor, every person referred to in paragraph (1)(b) must - (a) make available all records referred to in paragraph (1)(a) that are in that person's care or control, and - (b) provide the auditor with full information and explanation about the affairs of the First Nation as necessary for the performance of the auditor's duties. - (3) The auditor must be given notice of - (a) every meeting of the Finance and Audit Committee, and - (b) the Council meeting where the annual audit, including the annual financial statements, will be considered and approved.
+57.(1) To conduct an audit of the annual financial statements of the Squiala First Nation, the auditor must be given access to

+(a) all Squiala First Nation's records for examination or inspection and given copies of these records on request, and

+(b) any councillor, officer, employee, contractor or agent of the Squiala First Nation to ask any questions or request any information.

+(2) On request of the auditor, every person referred to in paragraph (1)(b) must

+(a) make available all records referred to in paragraph (1)(a) that are in that person's care or control, and

+(b) provide the auditor with full information and explanation about the affairs of the Squiala First Nation as necessary for the performance of the auditor's duties.

+(3) The auditor must be given notice of

+(a) every meeting of the Finance and Audit Committee,

+(b) every Council meeting where matters relating to the annual audit, including the annual financial statements, will be considered and approved, and

+(c) every meeting of Squiala First Nation members where the financial administration of the Squiala First Nation will be considered.

-- (4) Subject to subsection (6), the auditor may attend any meeting for which he or she must be given notice under this section or to which the auditor has been invited and must be given the opportunity to be heard at those meetings on issues that concern the auditor as auditor of the First Nation. - (5) The auditor may communicate with the Finance and Audit Committee, as the auditor considers appropriate, to discuss any subject that the auditor recommends be considered by the Committee. - (6) The auditor may be excluded from all or any part of a meeting of the Finance and Audit Committee or the Council by a recorded vote if the subject matter relates to the retaining or dismissal of the auditor.
+(4) Subject to subsection (6), the auditor may attend any meeting for which he or she must be given notice under this section or to which the auditor has been invited and must be given the opportunity to be heard at those meetings on any subject that concerns the auditor as auditor of the Squiala First Nation.

+(5) The auditor may communicate with the Finance and Audit Committee, as the auditor considers appropriate, to discuss any subject that the auditor recommends be considered by the Committee.

+(6) The auditor may be excluded from all or any part of a meeting of the Finance and Audit Committee or the Council by a recorded vote if the subject matter of the meeting relates to the retaining or dismissal of the auditor.